gabbymyers/516X-Project/aboutme.md

 ---
 layout: page
 title: About the Project
-suptitle: Field trials to evaluate N export from perennial groundcover corn systems
+subtitle: Field trials to evaluate N export from perennial groundcover corn systems
 ---